Do You Use Curiosity Coaching?

 Lillian LeBlanc headshot

-Lillian LeBlanc, MBA, PCC, is the principal of Ibis Coaching, LLC.
-An experienced leader, Lillian is a past president of the ICF Central Florida Chapter, and she served as a global board director and officer of the inaugural ICF Coaching in Organizations Global Board of Directors.
+Lillian LeBlanc, PCC, MBA, is the principal of Ibis Coaching, LLC.
+An experienced leader, Lillian is a past president of the ICF Central Florida Charter Chapter, and she served as a director and officer of the inaugural ICF Coaching in Organizations Global Board of Directors.

 The views and opinions expressed in guest posts featured on this blog are those of the author and do not necessarily reflect the opinions and views of the International Coach Federation (ICF).
 The publication of a guest post on the ICF Blog does not equate to an ICF endorsement or guarantee of the products or services provided by the author.